Mathematics Acceleration Information: Middle School

-In order for a student to successfully accelerate in mathematics and skip a course, there are many criteria that must be met.
+In order for a student to accelerate in mathematics and skip a math course, there are several criteria that must be met.
 Students must meet all of the criteria below in order to qualify for acceleration:

-- "Exceeds Standards" on the most recent available report on the California Assessment of Student Performance and Progress in Mathematics (at time of MTDP administration)
+- Have a score of "Exceed Standards" on the most recent available report on the California Assessment of Student Performance and Progress in Mathematics (at time of MTDP administration)

-- 90th percentile or greater on the Star Math Assessments
+- Score at 90th percentile or higher on the STAR Math assessment

 - Student written statement indicating a desire to accelerate